ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 A century by Merryl Dunuwille and a 5-wicket haul by Jayantha Monnekulame were the highlights for the hosts in the drawn game at Katugastota in 1971 and in the subsequent year, a stubborn unbeaten knock by G de Soyza (64*) took the Bens to safety at Kotahena after being bowled out for 91 in the first innings.
 Charlie Paul (4/31) and skipper Jayantha Monnekulame (4/30) were the main wreckers with the ball in the first innings.

-During their dominance in the 1960s, the Bens remained unbeaten for 14 years until Premalal de Silva’s side defeated the visitors by 10 wickets at Katugastota in 1973, thanks to the outstanding fast-bowling of Mohamed Rizvie (4/23 & 6/19) and an unbeaten century by Merryl Dunuwille (104*), who scored his second century in the series.
+During their dominance in the 1960s, the Bens remained unbeaten for 14 years until Premalal de Silva’s side ended their streak in 1973 with a 10-wicket victory at Katugastota, thanks to the outstanding fast-bowling of Mohamed Rizvie (4/23 & 6/19) and an unbeaten century by Merryl Dunuwille (104*), who scored his second century in the series.
 (SBC 138 & 90; SACK 214/5d & 11/0).

 1988 to1992 - 4 wins in 5 years for SACK

-Between 1988 and 1992, the Antonians experienced a highly successful period, marked by the emergence of national stars such as Ruwan Kalpage, Muthiah Muralitharan, and Piyal Wijetunge, as well as Sajith Fernando and Nuwan Kalpage.
+Between 1988 and 1992, the Antonians enjoyed a golden era, marked by the emergence of national stars such as Ruwan Kalpage, Muthiah Muralitharan, and Piyal Wijetunge, as well as Sajith Fernando and Nuwan Kalpage.
 Spin-twins, Ruwan Kalpage (7/34) in the second innings and Piyal Wijetunge (6/22) in the first were the architects of the 1988 win at Kotahena.
 (SBC 125 & 91, SACK 165/9d & 53/1).
 Piyal (6/19 & 4/44) was once again the tormentor when the Antonians returned to Kotahena in 1990, helping to inflict an innings defeat on the hosts.
-The last victory at Katugastota was in 1991 when Murali (8/44 and 7/61) played havoc with Ben’s batters to help thrash the visitors by an innings.
-Skipper Nuwan Kalpage made 103.
+In 1991, the Antonians' dominance continued at Katugastota, where Muthiah Muralitharan decimated the opposition with 8/44 and 7/61.
+His efforts ensured a comprehensive innings win, supported by skipper Nuwan Kalpage’s commanding 103.
 (Bens 142 & 153, SACK 320/4 dec).
-The Kandy boys made in 4 wins in 5 years when they won in 1992 at Kotahena, which was their third successive win on Benedictine soil.
+The winning streak extended into 1992, as the Antonians secured their fourth victory in five years with another triumph at Kotahena – their third consecutive win on Benedictine soil.

 An unbeaten century by Antonian Hiran Wickremasekera (104*) and six wicket hauls by Ben’s left-arm spinner G Auwardt (6/25) and Kasun Ekanayake (6/52) for the home side were the highlights of the 2009 encounter that ended in a draw at Katugastota.
 (SACK 133 & 213/6; SBC 172)